Obama warns Russia's Putin of 'quagmire' in Syria

 Also on Friday, Putin held frosty talks with France’s Francois Hollande in Paris, the Russian leader’s first meeting with a Western leader since launching the strikes two days after he gave an address to the United Nations making the case to back Assad.

-Warplanes were seen flying high above an area of Syria’s Homs province where Friday prayers were canceled.
+Warplanes were seen flying high above an area of Syria’s Homs province where Friday prayers were cancelled.
 The area is held by anti-Assad rebels, but has no significant presence of Islamic State fighters.

 “The streets are almost completely empty and there is an unannounced curfew,” said a resident, speaking from the town of Rastan which was hit in the first day of Russian air strikes.

-Islamic State also canceled prayers in areas it controls, according to activists from its de facto capital Raqqa.
+Islamic State also cancelled prayers in areas it controls, according to activists from its de facto capital Raqqa.

 A Russian air strike on Thursday destroyed a mosque in the town of Jisr al-Shughour, captured from government forces by an alliance of Islamist insurgents earlier this year, activists said.